Fernando Botero Zea: Botero in China

+The Estate of Fernando Botero & The Fernando Botero Foundation

+Since the death of his father (2023), the artist Fernando Botero, Fernando Botero Zea has been at the head of The Estate of Fernando Botero as Co-President.
+In addition, Fernando Botero Zea is a member of the Board of Directors of The Fernando Botero Foundation (in the process of legal creation) which aims to preserve and expand the artistic legacy of the Master Fernando Botero through the organization of exhibitions in multiple venues around the world, the creation of a catalogue raisonné of his work, the publication of books, academic studies on the artist's painting and sculpture and other related activities.

+Various claims emerged that Fernando Botero Zea is fully dedicated to managing global exhibitions of his father's works, the Botero estate is still in the process of formal organization, meaning it is not yet entirely established.
+Botero Zea has meanwhile actively participated in secondary art market operations, activities which sometimes obscure the boundaries between the estate’s formal business, personal investment, and external investor interests.

 Activity in education

 University professor and teaching experience

-Botero Zea has also dedicated many years of his life to teaching.
-He has been a university professor in both Colombia and Mexico in the fields of Macroeconomic Policy and Finance.

-His first teaching experience was in the Faculty of Business Administration at the Universidad de los Andes.
+Fernando Botero Zea started his teaching experience in the Faculty of Business Administration at the Universidad de los Andes.
 In that faculty, he taught Introduction to Finance from 1984 to 1994.
 Since 1985, Botero Zea extended his teaching activities to the Faculty of Economics at the Universidad de los Andes.
 In that faculty, he taught Macroeconomic Policy from 1985 to 1994.
 Between 1989 and 1994, he taught Finance and International Relations at the School of Economics of the Universidad Externado de Colombia.